jacobfresco/kobo-annotation-exporter/README.md

 2. Verify that your API token is correct
 3. Ensure your Kobo device is properly connected
 4. Check if your notebook ID is correct
+5. Verify that highlight_colors.json and annotation_template.md are properly formatted

 ## License